jeremy-oc/webdev-program/courses/2_introduction-to-html-and-css/3_css-layout-and-positioning.md

 - [ ] Understand and apply different display values
 - [ ] Use CSS positioning effectively
 - [ ] Create layouts with Flexbox
-- [ ] Build complex layouts with CSS Grid
 - [ ] Implement responsive design with media queries
 - [ ] Use flexible units appropriately
 - [ ] Create mobile-first responsive designs
 - [ ] Combine layout methods effectively
 - [ ] Debug layout issues using developer tools
 - [ ] Optimize layouts for different devices and screen sizes

----

-## Portfolio Project Progress

-At this stage, your portfolio should include:
-- **Responsive layout** that works on all device sizes
-- **Modern CSS Grid or Flexbox** for complex layouts
-- **Mobile-first design** approach
-- **Proper navigation** that adapts to screen size
-- **Flexible typography** and spacing
-- **Optimized images** and media

-**Portfolio Layout Checklist:**
-1. Header with responsive navigation
-2. Hero section with compelling introduction
-3. About section with flexible layout
-4. Projects gallery using CSS Grid
-5. Contact form with proper styling
-6. Footer with social links and information
-7. Consistent responsive behavior across all sections

 ---